-We support increased farmer participation in the writing of regulations governing farm inspections by state agencies such as the New York State Department of Labor.
-Such regulations should be reviewed and concurred with by the Commissioner of Agriculture.

-- 2. We recommend that the inspection of housing for seasonal farmworkers be consolidated under one regulatory agency.
+- 1. We support increased farmer participation in the writing of regulations governing farm inspections by state agencies such as the New York State Department of Labor.
+Such regulations should be reviewed and concurred with by the Commissioner of Agriculture. - 2.
+We recommend that the inspection of housing for seasonal farmworkers be consolidated under one regulatory agency.
 We recommend that the New York State Department of Agriculture and Markets be granted authority to complete pre-occupation housing inspections for the purposes of the H-2A program and/or farmworker housing occupancy permits. - 3.
 We recommend that all agricultural employers should be allowed to charge a security deposit for housing provided for workers. - 4.
 We support a two-week leeway period for farms that had a New York State Migrant Housing Permit the previous year, in order to address the concerns for pre-approved occupancy of labor housing. - 5.
 We support increasing funding for the loan program between the agricultural community and the State Division of Housing and Community Renewal for the development of new agricultural labor housing and the improvement of existing housing. - 6.
-We recommend that current New York rules and regulations regarding unpaid remuneration for employee housing should be aligned; either do not count housing for workers compensation insurance, as part of the compensation package for Women, Infants, and Children (WIC) or unemployment insurance purposes, or do count it for minimum wage calculations - We support allowing farms with water sources meeting class A standards being allowed to use that water in employee housing. - We recommend that new changes in Part 15 of the New York State Health Department Code, affecting one year previous-permitted structures, allow for pre-existing and grandfather in clauses. - We recommend changing the requirements for agricultural labor housing Section 483-D of Real Property Tax Law to only require a state or county health department permit for receiving the Agricultural Labor Housing tax exemption. - 10.
+We recommend that current New York rules and regulations regarding unpaid remuneration for employee housing should be aligned; either do not count housing for workers compensation insurance, as part of the compensation package for Women, Infants, and Children (WIC) or unemployment insurance purposes, or do count it for minimum wage calculations.

+- 7. We support allowing farms with water sources meeting class A standards being allowed to use that water in employee housing. - 8.
+We recommend that new changes in Part 15 of the New York State Health Department Code, affecting one year previous-permitted structures, allow for pre-existing and grandfather in clauses. - 9.
+We recommend changing the requirements for agricultural labor housing Section 483-D of Real Property Tax Law to only require a state or county health department permit for receiving the Agricultural Labor Housing tax exemption. - 10.
 We support requiring all organizations that visit farmworker housing, including church groups, be registered with the New York State Department of Agriculture and Markets indicating locations served, services provided and anticipated visitation schedule.
 This is for the safety of the farmworkers and notification to the farm owner.
-This should be fee based so that the department can provide a posting at the location with a list of registered organizations.
+This should be fee based so that the department can provide a posting at the location with a list of registered organizations. - 11.
+We support the development of cost sharing opportunities with funds such as the Community Housing Block Grant fund to add additional and/or improve current agricultural labor housing to allow for better COVID virus control. - 12.
+We oppose any changes to the regulations for spacing requirements for farmworker housing and request that New York State follow the current space requirements.